| 开发者 |

 CF-IPCountry and CF-Region-Code)https://age-verify.xyzinc.com, operated by XY Zinc (a brand of Chaos Unlimited LLC), to perform biometric liveness detection and government ID document verification.
 The plugin cannot function without this service — it is the core verification engine.

-When a visitor triggers age verification, the plugin sends the visitor's country and state codes (derived from Cloudflare headers) to the API to create a verification session.
+When a visitor triggers verification, the plugin sends the visitor's country and state codes (derived from Cloudflare headers) to the API to create a verification session.
 The visitor then interacts directly with the verification UI hosted by the service.
 No biometric data passes through your WordPress server.
 The plugin polls the API for session status and receives only a pass/fail result.

-xyz-age-verification-free folder to /wp-content/plugins/.age-gate and add the [xyzav_age_verify] shortcode to its content.mu-plugin/xyz-age-gate-redirect.php from the plugin folder to /wp-content/mu-plugins/.
-Create the mu-plugins directory if it does not exist./age-gate/ from caching.
-Note: WP Rocket is not compatible (see FAQ).Yes.
+Yes.
 The plugin itself is completely free and open source.
-It connects to the XYZ Age Verification API, which includes a free plan with 100 verification credits per month.
-One credit is consumed per face liveness attempt, and two credits per document verification attempt.
-Additional monthly credit packs are available for sites that need more capacity.
+It connects to the XYZ Age Verification API, which includes a free plan with 100 verification credits per month — no credit card required.
+One credit is consumed per face liveness attempt, three credits total per document verification.
+Additional credit packs are available for purchase via PayPal at xyzinc.com/credits.
+Your first purchase includes 300 bonus credits and switches your site to a prepaid billing model — prepaid credits do not expire or reset monthly.

-The plugin uses Cloudflare's CF-IPCountry and CF-Region-Code headers to determine visitor location for region-specific age verification rules.
+The plugin uses Cloudflare's CF-IPCountry and CF-Region-Code headers to determine visitor location for region-specific verification rules.
 These headers are added automatically when your site is proxied through Cloudflare.
 A free Cloudflare plan provides these headers.

 The verification cookie is cryptographically signed using HMAC-SHA256.
 Setting a fake cookie value will not pass signature verification.
+The verification logic runs at the must-use plugin level before any plugin-level code that could be tampered with via WordPress filters or hooks.

 The settings page includes a Setup Checklist that shows green checkmarks for completed steps and red Xs for missing items.
 There is also an API Status indicator that tests the connection to the XYZ verification API.
 Click the Help tab at the top-right of the settings page for a full setup guide and troubleshooting tips.

 Each region can have its own minimum age threshold (default is 18).
-For regions with a minimum age other than 18, the plugin automatically requires Tier 2 verification (government ID) because Tier 1 (face liveness) can only assess minor probability, not exact age.
+For regions with a minimum age above 18, the plugin automatically requires Tier 2 verification (government ID) because Tier 1 (face liveness) can only assess minor probability, not exact age.
 The ID document is needed to extract the date of birth for precise age calculation.